groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/pdf-to-ebook.md

 draft: false

 ############################# Head ############################
-head_title: "PDF to EBOOK Converter – Convert PDF to EBOOK in C# .NET"
+head_title: "PDF to eBook Converter – Convert PDF to eBook in C# .NET"
-head_description: "How to convert PDF to EBOOK in C# .NET using a few lines of code?
+head_description: "How to convert PDF to eBook in C# .NET using a few lines of code?
 Use GroupDocs documents conversion APIs to convert 160+ file formats."

 ############################# Header ############################
-title: "Convert PDF to EBOOK in C#"
+title: "Convert PDF to eBook in C#"
-description: "Native and high performance PDF to EBOOK conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
+description: "Native and high performance PDF to eBook conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: